 Pursuing an Insurance Claim

-In many case, you’ll file your claim with both insurers.
+In many cases, you’ll file your claim with both insurers.
 When filing under your insurance policy, you’ll follow a similar protocol as filing a car accident claim, although the proper form may vary based on your insurer.
 Any property damage reported after you’ve submitted your application may be considered separately.

 The claim filed with the at-fault party’s insurer will be recorded with your insurance company as well.
 These are called third-party claims, and they will be assigned a case number.

-What to Expect From the Claim Process
+What to Expect From the Rock Hill Claim Process?

 Claims adjusters will take your claim and investigate the accident.
 They’ll read over police reports and research the real value of your damaged personal property, including your vehicle.
 After the information is compiled, they’ll either approve your claim on their terms or reject it.
 Time frames vary, although most insurers will have an answer within 30 days.